Harvest of Cereals etc.

-The harvest of cereals, etc. is an annual estimate of the Danish harvest of grain, root crops and roughage in area (1000 hectares), average yield (100 kg per hectare), production (million kg), feed value (million Feed Units and 100 Feed Units per hectare).
+The harvest of cereals, etc. is an annual estimate of the Danish harvest of grain, root crops and roughage in area (1000 hectares), average yield (100 kg per hectare) and production (million kg).
 The statistics are calculated by crops and broken down by provinces.

 Data for the harvest of grains, rape etc. is collected annually from farmers using questionnaires.
 The collected data is corrected based on consistency rules and yield limits.
 Corrected data is raised to the total population.
 Harvesting of roughage, Forecast for winter seed and Seed for seedling are collected annually from experts via questionnaires and the accounts statistics for agriculture.
 The collected yields are raised by total areas (application for crop subsidies).